-Here’s an example of a small viral campaign I worked on at Metacafe: “The Robotic Beer Launching Refrigerator”…
+Here’s an example of a small viral campaign I worked on: “The Robotic Beer Launching Refrigerator”…

-- Enter the Fridge: In February 2007, John Cornwell, a recent Duke University grad who invents crazy contraptions, uploaded a video about his Robotic Beer Launching Refrigerator video to Metacafe.
+- Enter the Fridge: In February 2007, John Cornwell, a recent Duke University grad who invents crazy contraptions, uploaded a video about his Robotic Beer Launching Refrigerator video to Metacafe, where I was consulting.
 The fridge, which cost Cornwell $600, can pitch a can of beer on target across a room.
 Clearly an amateur production, the video features Miller Lite and Cornwell watching a Duke basketball game — all in time for March Madness, which is sponsored by rival Bud Light.